You’ve set up the meeting … now what do you say?

 - Send a thank-you email to the legislative aide and lawmaker and restate how AAPPN can be a resource for them.

-- Email a brief summary of how your meeting went to Chris Crosser at firstname.lastname@example.org.
-Please include any photos taken at the meeting.
+- Email a brief summary of how your meeting went to Chris Crosser at .
+Once in-person meetings resume, please include any photos taken at the meeting.

 - Post a message on the AAPPN listserv and/or Facebook page letting other members know how your meeting went.
 The more members who visit, the greater the impact, and your positive message could spur others to take the time.
-Be sure to include your picture with your legislator.
+Once in-person meetings resume, be sure to include your picture with your legislator.